-An in-person training session for CSAs is conducted annually; those who cannot attend complete an online training module.
+A training session for CSAs is conducted annually; those who cannot attend live complete an online training module.
 All CSAs are provided a web link to a form to report crimes to the Division of Public Safety.
 All newly hired security officers receive CSA training as part of orientation, while all security officers receive annual CSA training.